Clinical & Affiliate Faculty Guidelines & Process Information

 Current CAF members will be notified via email mail if they have NOT been reappointed and/or if they are being considered for promotion.

-Deadline for all completed paperwork: December 15 (next meeting in January 2014)
+Deadline for all completed paperwork: June 1 (next meeting in mid-June 2014)